The Pentagon War

 "Don't be so modest, Dr. Chen," Tricia commented, buttering him up for the camera.
 "For the benefit of our viewers, could you describe . . . in layman's terms . . . just what it is you're trying to do today?"

 Monidas grinned sardonically.
 Layman's terms.
 Hyperspace physics was still an infant science; how could you explain the field equations whose in-depth analysis was required to even begin to get a grip on the substrate in which hyperspace existed, to an audience who'd never even learned basic algebra?
 But, he'd known he'd be on camera, so he had his oversimplified speech prepared.
 "First, a little background.
 Sirian theorists discovered that our universe has an upper limit to how much energy can be in one place at one time.
 We call it the Energy Density Limit, or EDL.
-You may have heard the word 'kugelblitz' bandied about on some science talk shows; the EDL is much lower, and much easier to attain, than the old kugelblitz threshold.
-The gamma ray beam from a hyper bomb exceeds the EDL, and the extra energy has to go someplace.
-Half of the gamma rays tunnel through the 4-dimensional hyperspace in which our universe exists, and enter a parallel space adjacent to our own.
+You may have heard the word 'kugelblitz' bandied about on some science talk shows, referring to a black hole created when enough energy is concentrated in one place.
+The EDL turns out to be much lower that the amount of energy required to form a kugelblitz; low enough, in fact, that the gamma ray beam from a hyper bomb exceeds the EDL by a factor of two.
+All that extra energy has to go someplace.
+Half of the gamma rays from the beam tunnel through the 4-dimensional hyperspace in which our universe exists, and enter a parallel space adjacent to our own.
 Like a burrowing gopher, the hole the tunneling energy digs through hyperspace stays open behind it.
 That was the hole in space they found in the remains of Namu, in the wake of the first hyper bomb detonation.
 The Sirians called it a hyper hole, and the name has stuck ever since."

 He continued: "Now, the fascinating thing about the parallel space that a hyper hole leads into is that it isn't our universe.
 It isn't real space.
 Time, matter, and even distance are meaningless there.
 Any object entering parallel space, by going through a hyper hole, would travel infinitely fast.
 And one of the obscure field equations that came out of the energy-density violation mechanics gave us a way to capitalize on that.
 Turns out that if you detonate two hyper bombs at the same time, facing directly toward one another, the two hyper holes they create will be permanently linked.
 Anything entering one hyper hole will travel infinitely fast through parallel space and instantly emerge from the other hyper hole.
 What we are hoping to do today, with the help of a similar team of Centaurian scientists and engineers in the Alpha Centauri system, is create a permanent tunnel between the Sol system and Alpha Centauri, which radio signals and spacecraft will be able to traverse instantaneously."